-- Safari Web browser can sync bookmarks across all your Apple devices
+- Safari Web browser: Can sync bookmarks across all your Apple devices

-- iCloud can back up your files, contacts, calendars, and photos
+- iCloud: Can back up your files, contacts, calendars, and photos

 Moving photos, videos, and music

 Backing up your precious memories is vital.
-We recently took a look at how to back up, speed up, and clean up your iPhone or Android device, so you might want to start there.
+We took a look at how to back up, speed up, and clean up your iPhone or Android device, so you might want to start there.

 Going wireless and using the cloud to transfer files can prove a whole lot easier.
-Here’s our guide to how to install and use iCloud with Windows, but remember you only get 5GB for free.
-You can always bolster it with Google Drive, DropBox, or another cloud service.
+You could log in and use iCloud, but remember you only get 5GB for free.
+You can always bolster it with Google Drive, Google Photos, Microsoft OneDrive, DropBox, or another cloud service.

 You can access any movies, music, or books that you bought through Google Play through the browser on your iPhone, or by downloading the right Google iOS app.
 For example, if you’ve been using Google Play Books on Android, you just download the Google Play Books app for iOS and your collection is instantly accessible.
-If you’ve been backing up files on Google Drive or uploading photos to Google+ then you can do the same thing – snag the iOS apps and you have instant easy access to sync them across.
+If you’ve been backing up files on Google Drive or uploading photos to Google Photos, then you can do the same thing – snag the iOS apps and you have instant easy access to sync them across.